 The following table provides certain information about common stock that may be issued under our existing equity compensation plans.
 The only plan pursuant to which the Company may grant new equity-based awards is the Hilton 2017 Omnibus Incentive Plan, which replaced the Company's 2013 Omnibus Incentive Plan.
-The number of securities to be issued upon exercise of outstanding options, warrants and rights reflected in the table below includes shares underlying equity-based awards granted, and that remained outstanding as of December 31, 2020 under the equity compensation plans.
+The number of securities to be issued upon exercise of outstanding options, warrants and rights reflected in the table below includes shares underlying equity-based awards granted, and that remained outstanding as of December 31, 2021 under the equity compensation plans.

-As of December 31, 2020 ) Number of securities to be issued upon exercise of outstanding options, warrants and rights (1) Weighted average exercise price per share of outstanding options Number of securities remaining available for future issuance under equity compensation plans Equity compensation plans approved by stockholders 6,149,640 \$ 71.88 12,874,717
+As of December 31, 2021 Number of securities to be issued upon exercise of outstanding options, warrants and rights (1) Weighted average exercise price per share of outstanding options Number of securities remaining available for future issuance under equity compensation plans Equity compensation plans approved by stockholders 5,749,950 \$ 80.03 12,183,407

-(1) Includes shares issuable upon exercise of stock options and 3,125,195 shares that may be issued upon the vesting of certain share-based compensation awards.
-The number of shares to be issued in respect of performance shares has been calculated based on the assumption that the maximum levels of performance applicable to the performance shares will be achieved after taking into account the performance share modifications that occurred in December 2020.
+(1) Includes shares issuable upon exercise of stock options and 2,947,125 shares that may be issued upon the vesting of certain share-based compensation awards.
+The number of shares to be issued in respect of performance shares has been calculated based on the assumption that the maximum levels of performance applicable to the performance shares will be achieved.
 The RSUs and performance shares cannot be exercised for consideration.

-The remaining information required by this item is incorporated by reference to our definitive proxy statement for the 2021 Annual Meeting of Stockholders to be filed with the SEC within 120 days of the fiscal year ended December 31, 2020.
+The remaining information required by this item is incorporated by reference to our definitive proxy statement for the 2022 Annual Meeting of Stockholders to be filed with the SEC within 120 days of the fiscal year ended December 31, 2021.